PrismarineJS/node-minecraft-data/doc/api.md

 console.log(mcData.blocksByStateId[100]) // Object containing information for "Lava" (as Lava has a state range from 91 to 106)
 ```

+### mcData.blockMappings

+Contains a list of block mappings between pc/bedrock edition for the current Minecraft version

 ### mcData.blockStates

 **_Bedrock edition only_**